 Today, months later, I’m so much better than I can imagine being able to once more walk without a walker.

-The picture at left illustrates nerve damage in the form of tattered myelin sheath.
+The picture above illustrates nerve damage in the form of tattered myelin sheath.
 This kind of nerve damage can cause or lead to intense pain.
 As long as your nerves are healthy the only pain you associate with them involves their rightful work, like telling you that you’ve hit your thumb with a hammer.
 Thus, it comes as a shock when your nerves transmit burning feelings as if you have the worst sunburn of your life.

 Additionally, when the myelin sheath is damaged it no longer keeps nerve impulses on the straight and narrow, so to speak.
 They slip out, losing some of their strength.
 It is not surprising, then, that the most common symptom of motor nerve damage, is weakness.

 Other symptoms are painful cramps, muscle twitching visible under the skin, muscle loss, bone degeneration, and changes in the skin, hair, and nails.
 In fact, your fingernails are an easy way to check the health of your nerves.
 Read more.